-Based on the Applicant's impacts analysis that evaluates the addition of one (1) potential future nonfarm dwelling (template dwelling) to the subject property, it is evident that the surrounding area contains a mixture of large and small- scale farm and timber operations mixed with significant patterns of rural residential development that can be historically described as an urban to rural transitional area.
-County Staff and the Hearings Officer concur with the Applicant's findings that the proposed Zoning Map Amendment would be consistent with the development pattern that is commonly observed in areas where there is an evident transition from urban to rural uses.
-Due to the similar nature of the uses permitted in the FFO zone and the EFU zone, the proposed FFO zoning would be generally compatible with surrounding land uses.
+Based on the applicant's impacts analysis that evaluates the addition of one (1) potential future nonfarm dwelling (template dwelling) to the subject property, it is evident that the surrounding area contains a mixture of large and small- scale farm and timber operations mixed with significant patterns of rural residential development that can be historically described as an urban to rural transitional area.
+Staff concurs with the applicant's findings that the proposed Zoning Map Amendment would be consistent with the development pattern that is commonly observed in areas where there is an evident transition from urban to rural uses.
+Due to the similar nature of the uses permitted in the FFO zone and the EFU zone, staff finds that the proposed FFO zoning would be generally compatible with surrounding land uses.
 The FFO zone has an 80 acre minimum parcel size, which is the same as the EFU zone.
 The proposed zoning would not change the current potential parcel density of the area.
-Based on the information provided by the Applicant, the Hearings Officer finds that the proposed zone change of the subject property to FFO would be appropriate because it would remain in harmony with the character and patterns of the surrounding area and its land uses.
+Based on the information provided by the applicant, staff finds that the proposed zone change of the subject property to FFO would be appropriate because it would remain in harmony with the character and patterns of the surrounding area and its land uses.